davewalker5/DroneFlightLog/docker/README.md

 #### Service Container Parameters

-An instance of the dronefilghtlogsqlite image must be started first in order for the UI to work.
+An instance of the dronefilghtlogapisqlite image must be started first in order for the UI to work.
 The recommended parameters are:

 | Parameter | Value | Purpose |
 | --- | --- | --- |